lmlaaron/AutoCAT/src/README.md

 ```
 $ python replay_checkpoint.py ~/ray_results/PPO_cache_guessing_game_env_fix_2022-02-07_10-22-51nrjmmih_/checkpoint_004006/checkpoint-4006
 ```
-note the example file is from the
+note the example checkpoint file is from a specific configuration stored in ```~/ray_results/PPO_cache_guessing_game_env_fix_2022-02-07_10-22-51nrjmmih_/env.config``` binary pickle file, which is automatically loaded by the python script.
+The current configuration is victim_addr 0-3, attacker_addr 0-7, 4-set direct-map cache.

 will out put the attack seqeunce on screen.
 ```